 OMCA presents a day-long symposium showcasing artist who are creating powerful and engaging work that shifts the field of public art practice.
 Artists, arts professionals, and art enthusiasts are invited to learn, share their experiences, and discuss the challenges and opportunities of engaging communities through artistic experimentation in public space.

-As part of OMCA at 50 Community Conversation series, the day-long program, which will be guided by Liz Ogbu, designer, spatial justice activist, and Founder of Studio O, includes an inspiring keynote address from Public Matters, a Los Angeles-based, award-winning creative studio for civic engagement.
-The day continues with two back-to-back breakout sessions where participants can learn more about an artist’s practice, and the opportunities and challenges in working in public space.
-Hear from nationally recognized artists speaking on topics ranging from documenting migration stories to considering how architecture shapes how we move.
-Be a part of this riveting, one-day event with lectures, demonstrations, site-specific performances, and collaborative art.
+The event, part of the Museum's OMCA at 50 Community Conversations series, will be emceed by Liz Ogbu, designer and spatial justice activist, and includes an inspiring keynote address from Public Matters, a Los Angeles-based, award-winning creative studio for civic engagement.
+Two back-to-back breakout sessions offer participants the opportunity to hear from nationally recognized artists about their practice.

 Opening, Keynote, and Conversation

 First Break Out Session